 On no. 4 in the list of top 5 Architectural Marvels of the world is The Shard of Glass.
 It is a 95-storey skyscraper in Southwark, London that forms part of the London Bridge Quarter development.
 In fact, the 1,016 ft high building is the tallest building in the UK, the fourth-tallest building in Europe and the 107th tallest building in the world.

 The Shard’s construction began in March 2009.
 Furthermore, the inauguration took place on 6 July 2012.
 The tower’s observation deck, The View from The Shard, was open to the public on 1 February 2013.
 Moreover, the building has 72 habitable floors, with a viewing gallery and open-air observation deck.
 It was designed by the Italian architect Renzo Piano.

 Architectural Marvels #5 Akshardham Temple, New Delhi, India

-The temple attracts approximately 70% of all tourists who visit Delhi.
+The temple which ranks no. 5 in the list of top 5 Architectural Marvels of the world attracts approximately 70% of all tourists who visit Delhi.
 Furthermore, its inauguration took place on 6 November 2005 by Dr. A.P.J.
 Abdul Kalam.
 Additionally, it sits near the banks of the Yamuna.